GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 ### Ethnicity
 Now that we have an idea of their physical characteristics, let's look at the last feature we haven't exploited: 'Ethnicity'.
 This might give us some information on where they came from and complete our physical description.
 <iframe src="img/html/hugo_ethnicity_repartition" width="950" height="900" frameborder="0" style="border: 0px"></iframe>
-XXX different ethnicities, that's a lot!
+431 different ethnicities, that's a lot!
 We cannot say that they all looked the same.
 The biggest category seems to be 'Indians', but I can see that there are a lot of smaller categories which have similar names, (Irish Americans, White Americans and Italian Americans).
 I wonder who those Americans are.
 Maybe I should continue my analysis by trying to group the small similar categories.

 I wonder how you can fit such diversity in so tiny a planet: 'Earth'.